Screaming for More

-Screaming for More is a DVD release of the band t.A.T.u., in the years 2003-2004.
-The DVD was released February 2, 2004 in Brazil and on May 18, 2004 in the United States.
+Screaming for More is a DVD release of the Russian music duo t.A.T.u.
+It was released on 24 November 2003 in Europe and Russia, then on 23 March 2004 in the United States and Canada, by Interscope Records.
 This release was also available in VCD format.

 The DVD has subtitles in English, French, German, Spanish, and Portuguese.

 DVD Content

-The DVD contains ten music videos, three behind the scenes videos, a photo gallery, performances and a questions and answers feature from Yulia and Lena.
+Originally scheduled to be released in May 2003, the DVD contains ten music videos, three behind the scenes videos, a photo gallery, performances and a questions and answers feature from Julia and Lena.
 However, the photo gallery is not a slideshow and must be pushed by the next or back buttons to see the pictures.